0xrhsmt/LegoTemp/README.md

 2. Please list the wallet addresses you are interested in the `inputs/wallets.csv` file.

-3. Build the Docker image and run the container:
+3. Build the Docker image and run the container to analysis:

     ```bash
     docker-compose up --build